ACTC Academy Bike Driving Overview

 Curriculum for BD I consists of lectures, demonstrations, practice and supervised rides.
 Students learn proper helmet adjustment, appropriate cycling clothing and accessories, advantages and disadvantages of various types of bikes, gears, shifting, brakes and braking techniques, rules of the road, safety in traffic, group cycling etiquette, how and what to eat and drink for optimum performance, climbing and descending, how to fix a flat, and much more.
 Mileage is gradually increased from about 10 miles the first day to 35 miles on the last day.

-This page was last updated o July 27, 2017 If you have any suggestions and/or comments regarding this website please contact the ACTC WebMaster.
+This page was last updated on August 17, 2020 If you have any suggestions and/or comments regarding this website please contact the ACTC WebMaster.